tbradbury/learning-site/md-posts/kubernetes-local.md

       targetPort: 4000
 ```

 This is basically the same as the tutorial-site resource but with differnt ports and we have not defined the service type.
 This means it will be set as the default **ClusterIP**.
-So Our api will not be available outside our cluster just to pods inside it.
+So our api will not be available outside our cluster just to pods inside it.

 We can then deploy it to our cluster `kubectl apply -f ./api.yaml`

 ## Update our tutorial site

-We need to update or tutorial site to use the api:
+We need to update our tutorial site to use the api:

 pages/movis.tsx: